mcnoffsinger/BlackJack/README.md

 * Karan Modi
 * Maxwell Noffsinger
 ## Game Overview
 In this virtual blackjack game, players will compete with a dealer to win money by playing BlackJack.
-The player begins with 1500 dollars to bet and can gain or lose monety according to their bet each round.
+The player begins with 1500 dollars to bet and can gain or lose money according to their bet each round.
 If the player reaches 0 or decides to stop playing, the game ends and a summary is printed to the screen.
+There are modifiers and different game modes for the player to interct with.
 ## Game Type
 Card Game
 ## Core Mechanics